The Login Process:

 The windows you will use under GNOME will feel much like those under Windows 98, 2000, NT, or XP although a few things are different.
 Click on the xterm (terminal) icon on the Panel to get another xterm window, then use your two windows to get comfortable with these basics:

-Activating a Window: The window that has a blue title bar is the active window.
+Activating a Window: The window that has a brown title bar is the active window.
 Only one window can be active at a time.
 To make another window active, click inside that window or on its titlebar.
 This will both activate the window and bring it to the front.
 When you have more than one window open it is often helpful to cycle through them to get to the one you want to work in.
 The usual way to cycle through windows in Gnome is by pressing Alt-Tab (hold Alt down, then press Tab), just as in Windows XP.
 Now try ALT-Tab; it should cycle through the windows.

 Moving Around the Linux File System